The Top 20 Mistakes Mentors Make (and How to Avoid Them)

 6. Overstepping Boundaries

-Mentors need to strike a balance between offering guidance and respecting boundaries.
-Find mentors who understand the importance of empowerment and autonomy.
+They need to strike a balance between offering guidance and respecting boundaries.
+Understanding your need for empowerment and autonomy.

 7. Not Sharing Personal Failures

 Mentors who only project perfection can create unrealistic expectations.
-Look for mentors who openly share their own failures and how they navigated through them—these are the ones who will help you grow.
+Look for someone who openly share their own failures and how they navigated through them—these are the ones who will help you grow.